chisui/dakka/thesis/main.md

     hElem (HCons _ as) = hElem as
 ```

-Unlike the previous example here a type class is used instead of a type family.
+Unlike the previous example a type class is used instead of a type family.
 Matching rules differ between type families and type classes.
 Type families allow Non-Linear Patterns, that is the same variable may occur multiple times inside of the pattern, but type classes do not.
 Type classes are matched exclusively by structure.